sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 **Note: AssistNow Offline is not supported by the ZED-F9P.
 "The ZED-F9P supports AssistNow Online only."**

-The new functions we've added to the library to support AssistNow Offline are described [Code Support for AssistNow below](#Code-Support-for-AssistNow)
+The new functions we've added to the library to support AssistNow Offline are described [Code Support for AssistNow below](#Code-Support-for-AssistNow).

 ## AssistNow<sup>TM</sup> Autonomous